Q&A with a Biophilic Design Consultant: Healthy Building and Wellness Interiors — Biofilico

 In 2018 I set-up my second business, Biofilico focusing on a wider market of wellbeing interiors and healthy building services.
 This is much more closely aligned with the work I was doing for the mixed-use developer / operator before becoming an entrepreneur.

-what advice would you give to someone hoping to become a biophilic designer or wellbeing interiors expert?
+What advice would you give to someone hoping to become a biophilic designer or wellbeing interiors expert?

-My path is not the only path clearly, other people may be coming from an engineering background, architecture or. sustainability but to do this you really need. to have a solid understanding of real estate, construction and how buildings are made.
+My path is not the only path clearly, other people may be coming from an engineering background, architecture or sustainability but to do this you really need to have a solid understanding of real estate, construction and how buildings are made.

 Otherwise you’re going to struggle to put yourself in the shoes of your clients, to understand what their objectives are and how best to help them get there.